Tech Bros Bought Sex Trafficking Victims Using Amazon and Microsoft Work Emails - Slashdot

 You just summed up decades if not centuries of family pressure on daughters to 'make a good match'.

-Re: Legalize prostitution (Score:3)
+Re: Legalize prostitution (Score:5, Interesting)

 Re: (Score:3)